 Failure to satisfy requirements for removal from academic probation will result in academic suspension.
-This standing requires that the student withdraw from Boyce College for at least one semester.
-If the individual desires to reenter Boyce College, he or she must apply for readmission.
+This standing requires that the student withdraw from seminary for at least one semester.
+If the individual desires to re-enter the seminary, he or she must apply for readmission.
 Readmission, however, is not automatic.
 If readmission is granted, the student will be admitted on academic probation.